akshaay729-droid/shl-assessment-recommender/README.md

 # License

-This project was developed for the **SHL AI Intern Take-Home Assignment**.
+This project was developed as part of the **SHL AI Intern Take-Home Assignment**.